enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Payload basics
 #########################

-JQM is a specialized application server dedicated to ease the management of Java batch jobs.
+JQM is a specialized application server dedicated to ease the management of batch jobs.
 Application servers usually have two main aspects: on one hand they bring in frameworks to help writing the business programs, on the other they try to ease daily operations.
-For example, JBoss or Glassfish provide an implementation of the EE6 framework for building web applications, and provide many administration utilities to deploy applications, monitor them, load balance them, etc.
+For example, JBoss or Glassfish provide an implementation of the EE6+ framework for building web applications, and provide many administration utilities to deploy applications, monitor them, load balance them, etc.

 JQM's philosophy is that **all existing Java programs should be reusable as is**, and that programmers should be free to use whatever frameworks